 What is CLA?

 Conjugated linoleic acid, or CLA, is naturally occurring in dairy and meat.
 It is a polyunsaturated fat that must be obtained from food and supplements because your body cannot manufacture CLA.
 CLA levels are highest in grass-fed meat and dairy, with products from grain-fed animals containing only a third to a fifth of the amount of CLA in grass-fed animals.
 You would have to drink more than four glasses of raw, grass-fed milk a day to obtain the amount of CLA in one supplement capsule — and all those extra calories would hinder your weight loss efforts.

 While there are many isolated CLA supplements, there are also real food supplements that are naturally high in CLA, and also have lots of other beneficial nutrients.
 Walkabout Emu Oil is naturally high in CLA, but is also a good source of Vitamins K, A, D3, and E. This is a good way to get multiple benefits from your supplements.

 What else can “apple” body types do?

 Pear body types tend to have narrow torsos and wider hips, with the widest point below the waist.
 Today Show’s Hoda Kotb explained that 5 ounces of red wine a day can aid in weight loss for this body type.
-Dr. Oz says that red wine can stabilize and balance estrogen levels.
-Dr. Oz and Dr. Brock also suggested that these women eat 2% dairy at every meal.
+Some doctors say that red wine can stabilize and balance estrogen levels.
+Dr. Brock also suggested that these women eat 2% dairy at every meal.
 This can include yogurt, cottage cheese, milk, and cheese with each meal or snack.
 The calcium helps cells burn fat.